JonathanAquino/git-time-lapse-view/README.txt

 Now comes the fun part.
 You can drag the slider at the top to scroll through all of the revisions of the file.
 Changes between each revision are highlighted in blue.
-As an alternative to the slider, you can click the left and right buttons in the corner.
+As an alternative to the slider, you can click the left and right buttons in the upper corner.

-The number of differences is indicated on the lower-right corner.
+The number of differences is indicated in the lower-right corner.
 There are up and down arrows for moving from one difference to the next.
-Additionally, a search box is provided in the lower-right corner.
+Additionally, a search box is provided in the lower-left corner.

 LICENSING